ciguaran/ciguaran/README.md

 I am a computer scientist from Argentina, looking to learn more on probabilistic programming.
 This has three complementary aspects:

 - the modelling of statistical problems as programs.
-- the implementation of MCMC algorithms.
+- the implementation of inference algorithms such as MCMC and SMC.
 - the design of PPLs.

-📫 You can reach me here: https://linktr.ee/ciguaran
+📫 You can reach me <a rel="me" href="https://bayes.club/@charleemos">here</a>

-<a rel="me" href="https://bayes.club/@charleemos">Mastodon</a>